RustFestEU/blog.rustfest.eu/_posts/2016-06-01-this-week-in-rustfest-2.md

 We made our rounds to find an initial set of speakers and will announce soon!

 Finally, we are close to committing on a venue, we found a nice one that is flexible and allows us to implement many of our plans.

+# How you can help

+Currently, you can help us by propagating the CFP announcement to as many people as possibly, especially to outreach groups, if you have context to any.
+We'd be happy to have as many people submit as possible!